chalamphong/jengen/README.md

 thor@marvel avgs-lp % jen gen --module Model --name User
 ```

-Based on the config above, jen will generate a new **User.js** file in **./src/Models** folder.
+Based on the config above, jen will generate a new **User.js** file in **./src/Models** directory.
 If the contents of the template file have any of the placeholders, they'll be replaced by the values passed.

 If the keyword gen throws you off, you could use any one these aliases,